Ackee-Blockchain/trident/documentation/docs/trident-advanced/trident-transactions/transaction-hooks/typed-accounts.md

 # Typed Accounts

-If you need to work with `data accounts` in the `Transaction methods`, you will first need to deserialize the accounts.
+If you need to work with `data accounts` in the `Transaction hooks`, you will first need to deserialize the accounts.
 For deserialization into known structs, Trident generates `types.rs`, where each struct derives `BorshDeserialize` and `BorshSerialize`.

 ```rust